-Strategic Partnership programme with Austrian Development Agency (ADA)
+Strategic Partnership Programme with Austrian Development Agency (ADA)

 Donau Soja has had a Strategic Partnership with the Austrian Development Agency since 2017.
 This collaboration started from an inception phase conducted in 2015 and 2016, which highlighted the importance of the agri-food sector and identified areas of intervention that will bring positive change to the region.
 Recognised as a catalyst for development and a crucial link between non-EU and EU value chains, within the Strategic Partnership Donau Soja elevates sustainable, non-GM soya and crop production.
 Operating in Ukraine, Moldova, Serbia, and Bosnia and Herzegovina, the Programme empowers individuals and legal entities across the value chain, contributing to enhanced economic development and poverty reduction in local communities while supporting the United Nations’ Sustainable Development Goals.